SamWindell/Signet/README.md

 ### Limitations
 - Currently only supports reading and writing WAV and FLAC files.
 - The filename globbing always searches recursively down through folders - there is not yet an option to only scan the top folder.
+- Any metadata in the file is discarded - such as loop markers in a WAV file.

 ### Building
 To get Signet, you currently have to build it from source.
 However, this process is designed to be simple for those familiar with building C++ programs.
 There are no library dependencies external to this repo.
 Run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.